Highlighting items with voice (iOS)

 Now, when our app receives the highlight command, it calls the highlightItem() function for the second View Controller.

 You can test how it works: run the app, navigate to the second view and say: List all available items.
-The AI assistant will list all items added to the table, and each named item will be highlighted.
+The AI agent will list all items added to the table, and each named item will be highlighted.

 What you finally get